-Disclaimer: This post might contain affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
+Disclaimer: This post might contain affiliate links.
+This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 HOW TO GET TO BARNAFOSS / HRAUNFOSSAR

-The waterfalls are located in Borgarfjörður in the West of Iceland.
-It is about 120km away from Reykjavík.
+The waterfalls are located in Borgarfjörður in the West of Iceland about 120km away from Reykjavík.

 If you road trip Iceland, it is very easy to visit yourself.
 If you do guided day tours from Reykjavik, check out this tour (I did this, or a similar, tour that included a trip to Hraunfossar and the lava cave.